Why I'm not on active on social media? Why don't I have a online presence on social media?

 I had an account on LinkedIn but when I found out they had leaks then It struck me as a potential problem.
 When Microsoft bought it I decided that it wasn't worth the hassle.

-Sure I'm missing out on potential connections that could offer me work, new clients, or just people to collaborate it.
-It's a risk I'm willing to take.
+Am I missing out on potential connections that could offer me work, new clients, or just people to collaborate?
+It's pretty possible.
+Yet this is a risk I'm willing to take.

 Benefits and downsides